Assorted Clojure web app notes

 cljwebapp.
 This has been one of the greatest software investments I've ever made. - To get config vals, I use a

 config-valfunc.
-This is just a wrapper around(get-in @config (vec args)), but this makes sites that use config values very easily greppable.
+This is just a wrapper around(get-in @config (vec args)), but this makes sites that use config values very easily greppable. - I migrated the

 Things I thought were good ideas but weren't